flaviohasd/TPM-Vibration/README.md

     MESH: Calculates the mesh parameters given the gear and operation entries in SIMULATION;

-    MASS: Calculates de equivalent mass of the sistem given the dimentions and the profile modification amount;
+    MASS: Calculates the equivalent mass of the sistem given the dimentions and the profile modification amount;

-    INTEGR: Calculates de integrals for the stiffness by the energy formulas;
+    INTEGR: Calculates the integrals for the stiffness by the energy formulas;

-    ENERGY: Calculates de stiffness by the energy formulas of the original and modified systems;
+    ENERGY: Calculates the stiffness by the energy formulas of the original and modified systems;

     INTERPOLATION: Interpolate the discrete functions to obtain the continuos representation of the dynamic coefficients;